 The veterinarian may then come up with a percentage indicating the cat's level of dehydration.
 Cats generally contain about 60% water.
-Generally, 5% is a very manageable level of dehydration, while 15% is the highest level of dehydration, beyond this number chances of survival are very slim.
+Generally, 5% is a very manageable level of dehydration, whereas 15% is the highest level of dehydration.
+Beyond this number, the chances of survival are very slim.

 Below is a closer look into these levels according to Petplace.com: